 Dialectical Behaviour Therapy (DBT) is a form of cognitive behaviour therapy, but the focus is on developing skills to regulate emotions, handle stress better and improve relationships.
 The main difference between CBT and DBT is dialectic behaviour therapy helps people who are inclined to self-harm due to volatile thoughts and uncontrollable, intense emotions.

 DBT was initially developed to treat borderline personality disorder (BPD), but it’s proven effective in treating many mental health disorders.

 DBT teaches you that your past and current experiences are real and gives you the tools to accept yourself and your life with its unique challenges and difficulties.
 DBT sessions are led by a psychologist or trained DBT counsellor and work best with one-on-one therapy sessions.

-DBT and CBT are often combined in an individualised addiction treatment programme.
+DBT and CBT are often combined in an individualised addiction treatment Program.
 Both therapy techniques require you to do homework after each session.